AARudakov/nmap-crud/README.md

 # nmap-crud

 nmap-crud
-Example:
+Example application:
-* save the nmap scan results to the PostgreSQL
+* saves the nmap scan results to the PostgreSQL
 * generates a report for open ports and sends it to telegram

 ## Installation